Geeksound/Reaper_Scripts-Mariow/README.md

   <strong><a href="https://github.com/Geeksound">Geeksound</a></strong>
 </p>

-`Sound engineer, professor, eternal student, and workflow "designer".
+`Sound engineer, professor, eternal student, and workflow "designer".`
-Working in Film Sound Recording and Post-Production,
-with a passion for developing innovative workflows.
+`Working in Film Sound Recording and Post-Production,with a passion for developing innovative workflows.`
-Wish the best for Reaper, its collaborators and community.`
+`Wish the best for Reaper, its collaborators and community.`